kubernetes/community/contributors/design-proposals/local-storage-overview.md

 # Open Questions & Discussion points
 * Single vs split “limit” for storage across writable layer and logs
+    * Split allows for enforcement of hard quotas
+    * Single is a simpler UI
 * Local Persistent Volume bindings happening in the scheduler vs in PV controller
     * Should the PV controller fold into the scheduler
-* Supporting dedicated partitions for logs and volumes in Kubelet in addition to runtime overlay filesystem
-    * This complicates kubelet.Not sure what value it adds to end users.
-* Providing IO isolation for ephemeral storage
-    * IO isolation is difficult.
-Use local PVs for performance
-* Support for encrypted partitions
+* Should block level storage devices be auto formatted to be used as file level storage instead of having the filesystems precreated by the admin?
+    * It would match behavior with GCE PD and EBS where the volume plugin will create the filesystem first.
+    * It can allow for more comprehensive (but slower) volume cleanup options.
+The filesystem can be destroyed and then the partition can be zeroed.
+    * It limits the filesystem choices to those that k8 supports.
+* Repair/replace scenarios.
+    * What are the implications of removing a disk and replacing it with a new one?
+    * We may not do anything in the system, but may need a special workflow
+* How to handle capacity of overlay systems.
+It can be specified in the pod spec, but it is not accounted for in the node capacity.
+* Volume-level replication use cases where there is no pod associated with a volume.
+How could forgiveness/data gravity be handled there?

+# Related Features
+* Protecting system daemons from abusive IO to primary partition
+* Raw device/block volume support.
+This will benefit both remote and local devices.
 * Do applications need access to performant local storage for ephemeral use cases?
 Ex.
 A pod requesting local SSDs for use as ephemeral scratch space.
     * Typically referred to as “inline PVs” in kube land
-* Should block level storage devices be auto formatted to be used as file level storage?
-    * Flexibility vs complexity
-    * Do we really need this?
-* Repair/replace scenarios.
-    * What are the implications of removing a disk and replacing it with a new one?
-    * We may not do anything in the system, but may need a special workflow
+* Support for encrypted secondary partitions in order to make wiping more secure and reduce latency

 # Recommended Storage best practices
 * Have the primary partition on a reliable storage device
 * Consider using RAID and SSDs (for performance)
 * Partition the rest of the storage devices based on the application needs